Helena Errington

-Helena Maree Errington (born 31 July 2005) is a New Zealand professional footballer who plays as a midfielder for Sporting JAX in the USL Super League.
+Helena Maree Errington (born 31 July 2005) is a New Zealand professional footballer who plays as a midfielder who plays for Besta deild kvenna club Fimleikafélag Hafnarfjarðar, on loan from Sporting JAX of the USL Super League.
 She previously played for Wellington Phoenix in the A-League Women and has represented New Zealand at under-17 and under-20 levels.

 Early life and youth career

 Errington grew up in Wellington, New Zealand.
 She played youth football for Waterside Karori and Western Suburbs FC before joining the Wellington Phoenix Academy.

 Club career

 Sporting CP

 Following her performance at the 2023 OFC U-19 Women's Championship, she signed with Sporting CP of the Campeonato Nacional Feminino.
 She trained with the starters, but played with the reserves.
 The club plays in Lisbon, Portugal.

 Wellington Phoenix

 Errington joined Wellington Phoenix on a scholarship contract in December 2023.
 She made five appearances in the 2023–24 A-League Women season.

 Sporting JAX

 On 1 July 2025, Sporting JAX of the USL Super League announced Errington as one of seven new signings for their inaugural season.
 The team plays in Jacksonville, Florida.